hrutvikyadav/javascript/ES6Modules.md

 [^bs-i]: invalid js syntax in case of browser
 [^bs-v]: valid js syntax in case of browser
 [^npm]: see module bundlers section to see how they enabled use of require statements(which was node.js specification), thus making npm preferred for frontend too
+[^transpile]: convert code from one language to another similar language
+[^ES2015]: next gen features that came after es2015